JinhaKimGH/linearalgcalc/README.md

 Welcome to LinearAlgCalc!

+This repository is mainly used to display the sourcecode utilized for my library.

 This library is built to simplify linear algebra calculations.

 There are three main classes in this library: Complex numbers, Vectors, and Complex Vectors which all simplify the